Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Statistical Inference with Knowledge Transfer

 where the coefficient $\btheta_0^{(k)} \in \arg \min_{\btheta} \mathbb{E} \sum_{i=1}^{n_k} [f_i^{(k)} x_{i,1}^{(k)} - f_i^{(k)} ( \bx^{(k)}_{i,-1} )^{\top} \btheta ]^2$, satisfying the relationship $\mathbb{E}\sum_{i=1}^{n_k}[ f_i^{(k)} \bx^{(k)}_{i,-1}v_{0i}^{(k)}]=0$.
 We then construct the orthogonal score function

-and solve for $\mathbb{E} \sum_{i=1}^{n_k} [ \psi_i^{(k)}(\alpha, \bw_{-1}^{(k)}, \btheta_0^{(k)}), f_i^{(k)}]=0$, where this moment condition can satisfy the orthogonality with respect to high-dimensional nuisance parameters $\bw_{-1}^{(k)}$ and $\btheta_0^{(k)}$, i.e.
+and solve for $\mathbb{E} \sum_{i=1}^{n_k} [ \psi_i^{(k)}(\alpha, \bw_{-1}^{(k)}, \btheta_0^{(k)}, f_i^{(k)})]=0$, where this moment condition can satisfy the orthogonality with respect to high-dimensional nuisance parameters $\bw_{-1}^{(k)}$ and $\btheta_0^{(k)}$, i.e.

 Consequently, the estimators for $\bw_{-1}^{(k)}$ and $\btheta_0^{(k)}$ will only introduce a second-order bias, allowing the use of high-dimensional sparse estimates.
-It is important to note that none of the debiased approaches can be applied to the approximate error term, $r_i^{(k)} = x_{i,1}^{(k)} \delta^{(k)}_1$, because each $\delta^{(k)}_1$ shares the same covariate $x_{i,1}^{(k)}$ with the target parameter $\beta^{*}_{1}$.
-We will address the requirements and potential solutions for handling this term in the context of knowledge transfer later.

-Now let's discuss why this orthogonal approach can conduct knowledge transfer for statistical inference in the presence of distribution shift.
-The key point is that this approach can avoid the computation of precision matrices and free the identical covariance matrix assumption across studies, which exactly accommodates the circumstance under covariate shift.
-To tackle the parameter shift and residual shift, we only incorporate moment conditions of target and sources in the oracle transferable set $\bc_h$, where the oracle moment condition is to solve
+Note that this approach can avoid the computation of precision matrices and free the identical covariance matrix assumption across studies, which exactly accommodates the circumstance under distribution shift.

-The parameter identified from \eqref{new moment condition} leverages information from informative source studies rather than only debiasing on the target, hence could achieve better inference performance than previous works.

-We outline several points here for practical implementation.
-Firstly, we estimate the $\tau$-th density $f_i^{(k)}$ by